 The other news of the day is that I started in my new job.
 It was a day of passwords, printers, distributions lists, and chats about “what do you do? and which days do you work?”

-I also appeared briefly on radio in the weekly debate on James Valentine.
-The debate today… “that scandinavia has nothing to offer the world”.
+I also appeared briefly on the radio in the weekly debate on James Valentine.
+The debate today… “that Scandinavia has nothing to offer the world”.
 It was a perfect topic for me, of course.